Catchment Solutions

 Jungle perch stretch their fins in Brendale

-May 30, 2017 by diana
+May 30, 2017

 Catchment Solutions and Moreton Bay Regional Council have completed a nature like rock ramp fish ladder at Leitch’s Crossing on the South Pine River which allows economically valuable juvenile fish to move freely upstream.